josegonzalez/josediazgonzalez.com/_posts/2016-12-01-creating-a-microblogging-platform.markdown

   series:      CakeAdvent-2016
 ---

 A friend of mine asked for a custom website, so here I am, writing a custom cms.
-I know, there are plenty of systems out there that would handle their needs, but it's also a good excuse to play around with CakePHP 3, so here we are.
+I know, there are plenty of systems out there that would handle his needs, but it's also a good excuse to play around with CakePHP 3, so here we are.

 > For the lazy, the codebase we'll be working on will be available on [GitHub](https://github.com/josegonzalez/cakeadvent-2016).
 I will be pushing each set of changes on the date when each blog post in this series is published.
 No cheating!